-- limiting NCM LLC's ability to obtain financing in the future; - · requiring much of NCM LLC's cash flow to be dedicated to interest obligations and making it unavailable for other purposes; - limiting NCM LLC's liquidity and operational flexibility in changing economic, business and competitive conditions which could require NCM LLC to consider deferring planned capital expenditures, reducing discretionary spending, selling assets, restructuring existing debt or deferring acquisitions or other strategic opportunities; and - · making NCM LLC more vulnerable to an increase in interest rates, a downturn in our operating performance or a decline in general economic conditions.
+- limiting NCM LLC's ability to obtain financing in the future; - requiring much of NCM LLC's cash flow to be dedicated to interest obligations and making it unavailable for other purposes; - limiting NCM LLC's liquidity and operational flexibility in changing economic, business and competitive conditions which could require NCM LLC to consider deferring planned capital expenditures, reducing discretionary spending, selling assets, restructuring existing debt or deferring acquisitions or other strategic opportunities; and - making NCM LLC more vulnerable to an increase in interest rates, a downturn in our operating performance or a decline in general economic conditions.

-Our founding members or their affiliates may have interests that differ from those of our public stockholders and they may be able influence our affairs
+We may become controlled by our Founding Members or their affiliates who may have interests that differ from those of our public stockholders

-So long as a founding member beneficially owns at least 5% of NCM LLC's issued and outstanding common membership units, approval of at least 90% of the directors then in office (provided that if the board has less than ten directors, then the approval of at least 80% of the directors then in office) will be required before we may take any of the following actions or we, in our capacity as manager of NCM LLC, may authorize NCM LLC to take any of the following actions:
+So long as a Founding Member beneficially owns at least 5% of NCM LLC's issued and outstanding common membership units, approval of at least 90% of the directors then in office (provided that if the board has less than ten directors, then the approval of at least 80% of the directors then in office) will be required before we may take any of the following actions or we, in our capacity as manager of NCM LLC, may authorize NCM LLC to take any of the following actions:

-- assign, transfer, sell or pledge all or a portion of the membership units of NCM LLC beneficially owned by NCM Inc.; - · acquire, dispose, lease or license assets with an aggregate value exceeding 20% of the fair market value of the business of NCM LLC operating as a going concern; - · merge, reorganize, recapitalize, reclassify, consolidate, dissolve, liquidate or enter into a similar transaction; - · incur any funded indebtedness or repay, before due, any funded indebtedness with a fixed term in an aggregate amount in excess of \$15 million per year; - issue, grant or sell shares of NCM Inc. common stock, preferred stock or rights with respect to common or preferred stock, or NCM LLC membership units or rights with respect to membership units, except under specified circumstances; - · amend, modify, restate or repeal any provision of NCM Inc.'s certificate of incorporation or bylaws or the NCM LLC operating agreement; - · enter into, modify or terminate certain material contracts not in the ordinary course of business as defined under applicable securities laws;
+- assign, transfer, sell or pledge all or a portion of the membership units of NCM LLC beneficially owned by NCM Inc.; - acquire, dispose, lease or license assets with an aggregate value exceeding 20% of the fair market value of the business of NCM LLC operating as a going concern; - merge, reorganize, recapitalize, reclassify, consolidate, dissolve, liquidate or enter into a similar transaction; - incur any indebtedness or repay any indebtedness with a fixed term before due, in an amount exceeding % of the fair market value of the business of NCM LLC operating as a going concern; - issue, grant or sell shares of NCM Inc. common stock, preferred stock or rights with respect to common or preferred stock, or NCM LLC membership units or rights with respect to membership units, except under specified circumstances; - amend, modify, restate or repeal any provision of NCM Inc.'s certificate of incorporation or bylaws or NCM LLC's Operating Agreement; - enter into, modify or terminate certain material contracts not in the ordinary course of business as defined under applicable securities laws; - except as specifically set forth in the NCM LLC Operating Agreement, declare, set aside or pay any redemption of, dividends on, or make any other distributions that would require an adjustment to the terms of options issued pursuant to the NCM Inc. equity incentive plan in respect of, any of the common stock, preferred stock, membership interests or rights with respect to any such securities; - amend any material terms or provisions of NCM Inc.'s equity incentive plan or enter into any new equity incentive compensation plan; - make any change in the current business purpose of NCM Inc. to serve solely as the manager of NCM LLC or any change in the current business purpose of NCM LLC to provide the services as set forth in the ESAs; and

-- except as specifically set forth in the NCM LLC operating agreement, declare, set aside or pay any redemption of, or dividends with respect to membership interests; - · amend any material terms or provisions (as defined in the Nasdaq rules) of NCM Inc.'s equity incentive plan or enter into any new equity incentive compensation plan; - make any change in the current business purpose of NCM Inc. to serve solely as the manager of NCM LLC or any change in the current business purpose of NCM LLC to provide the services as set forth in the exhibitor services agreements; and - · approve any actions relating to NCM LLC that could reasonably be expected to have a material adverse tax effect on the founding members.
+• approve any actions relating to NCM LLC that could reasonably be expected to have a material adverse tax effect on the Founding Members.